Business class airline: History

 In the decade of 2000s, several dedicated business class airlines, including Eos Airlines, MAXjet Airways, SilverJet and L'Avion have been launched.
 Early on, the idea was considered potentially lucrative, however the business model became vulnerable when in 2008 oil prices surpassed $100 a barrel.
-Between late 2007 and 2008, MAXjet, Silverjet and Eos Airlines all ceased operations, with Silverjet ceasing operations on 2008 and L'Avion on 2009.
+Between late 2007 and 2008, MAXjet, Silverjet and Eos Airlines all ceased operations, with Silverjet ceasing operations in 2008 and L'Avion in 2009.

 Virgin Atlantic and British Airways both proposed founding rival all-business class subsidiaries until the oil crisis put an end to Virgin Atlantic's plans.
 L'Avion continued to trade, and was purchased by British Airways for its subsidiary OpenSkies at a price of £54m in July 2008.
 OpenSkies operated an all Boeing 757 business-class service from Paris Orly Airport during October 2008 to June 2012.
 Since June 2012, the premium economy Eco class was reintroduced to OpenSkies.

-Currently, only one all business class airline, La Compagnie, which was founded in 2013, provides an all business class service between Orly Airport in Paris and Newark Liberty International Airport.
-Service was initially provided by two Boeing 757-200 aircraft; these were replaced with two Airbus A321neos starting from 2019.
+Currently, there are only two all-business class airlines: La Compagnie and beOnd.
+La Compagnie, which was founded in 2013, provides an all business class service between Orly Airport in Paris and Newark Liberty International Airport.
+The service was initially provided by two Boeing 757-200 aircraft; these were replaced with two Airbus A321neos starting from 2019.

-Additionally, a startup known as Odyssey Airlines is planning to launch all business class flight from London City Airport to New York using Airbus A220-100 aircraft, though the initial launch date of 2016 was not met and, as of December 2019, service was expected to start at the end of 2020 or the beginning of 2021.
+Additionally, a startup known as Odyssey Airlines planned to launch all-business class flight from London City Airport to New York using Airbus A220-100 aircraft, though the initial launch date of 2016 was not met and, as of March 2024, the service had yet to launch.